norkator/poker-pocket-backend/README.md

 # Poker Pocket Backend

 Nitramite Poker Pocket back end server currently running Texas Hold'em games.
 It's powering [Nitramite Poker Pocket game](https://pokerpocket.nitramite.com/).
 This back end is pretty light weight and can run thousands of rooms easily.
-Future plans are to support multiple different games.

-You are NOT allowed to copy this back end and make your own game.
+You are **NOT** allowed to copy this back end and make your own game but you can join development here.

 ### Help required

-Reason I shared this code here (see license) is that I want to <b>find someone who wants to create Virtual Reality front end</b> with Unity or any other game development platform.
+Original reason I shared this code here was that I wanted to <b>find someone who wants to create Virtual Reality front end</b> with Unity or any other game development platform.
-If that is you? you can contact me via email at: nitramite@outlook.com so that we can discuss our deal, it's okay that who ever does it owns that vr front end and also promotes my non VR versions.
-This way we both MAY be able to make buck out of this.
-That's the goal.
-Would be super awesome to work with someone together.
+Time has passed so much that it may never happen.
+If you are interested you can contact me via email at: nitramite@outlook.com or open issue about it.

+I currently don't have plan to develop this further but will keep game running.

 I currently have two different front end clients.
 You may want to take a look at them to see what it's all about.